Prag8855/aab/content/guides/residence-permit.md

 - **[Opportunity card](/glossary/Chancenkarte)**
     For looking for work in Germany.
 It gives you 1 year to [find a job](/guides/find-a-job-in-berlin).
 You can work 20 hours per week.
 To work full time, you must [apply for a work visa](/guides/work-visa) or a [Blue Card](/guides/blue-card).
 - **[[Job seeker visa]]**
-    For looking for work in Germany.
-It gives you 6 to 18 months to [find a job](/guides/find-a-job-in-berlin).
-To start working, you must [apply for a work visa](/guides/work-visa) or a [Blue Card](/guides/blue-card).
-The [opportunity card](/glossary/Chancenkarte) is a better option, because you can work 20 hours per week.
+    For finding work after studying in Germany.[^59] It gives you 6 to 18 months to [find a job](/guides/find-a-job-in-berlin).
+You can start working as soon as you find a job.
 - **[[Family reunion visa]]**
     For spouses and children of German residents.
 You can work for any employer.
 There is no income or education requirement.[^19]